Contributor: John Glenski

 John Glenski, CPM

 John Glenski is a leader in digital transformation in the industrial sector with a demonstrated history of providing data-driven outcomes for the world’s largest manufacturers.
 John works collaboratively with internal and external partners to deliver innovative solutions for smart manufacturing (automation, material handling, and data/information solutions) with a focus on sustainable applications.
-John serves as a Principal, Automation & Digital Solutions at Salas O’Brien.
+John serves as a Principal & Senior Director of Automation & Digital at Salas O’Brien.
 Contact him at [email protected].

 All Posts